 Prep and roast the onion and fish

 - Peel and thinly slice the onion; set aside ¼ cup [½ cup] for the slaw.

 - In a small bowl, whisk together the beet powder, dill, caraway seeds, and 1 to 2 tablespoons oil; season with salt and pepper.

 - Pat the fish dry with a paper towel.

 On one end of a sheet pan [on 1 sheet pan], toss all except ¼ cup [½ cup] onion with 1 to 2 tablespoons oil; season with salt and pepper and spread in an even layer.
-On the other end of the sheet pan [on a 2nd sheet pan], place the fish (skin side down for the snapper or barramundi); season lightly with salt and pepper and spread the spice mixture on top.
+On the other end of the sheet pan [on a 2nd sheet pan], place the fish (skin side down for the snapper); season lightly with salt and pepper and spread the spice mixture on top.

 Roast, stirring the onion halfway through, until the onion is tender and starting to brown and the fish is opaque and flaky, 10 to 12 minutes.
 Meanwhile, prepare the slaw.

 - Peel the apple, if desired; core and cut into matchsticks.